Skip to main content

 Because the GPU has two different resource names, Kubernetes tracks the consumption separately, which allows Slurm Pods to request the same underlying GPU as other Kubernetes Pods.
 However, this requires SUNK to manage GPU contention instead of the Kubernetes scheduler.

 SUNK manages the contention with a taint called sunk.coreweave.com/lock.
-SUNK applies this taint to Nodes by making a call to slurm-syncer during the prolog phase.
+SUNK applies this taint to Nodes by making a call to slurm-syncer during the Prolog phase.

 SUNK's lock taint